charasyn/Information/README.md

 - mattdixon97
 - cesurk
 - Ghazall1993
-- Andrew [waiting for his github id, hold-on guys]
+- Andrew [waiting for his github id, hold-on guys and gals]
 - combly

 Congratulations, you’ve finished setting up your repo and now it’s time to start working!
 If you are unable to add more than 3 collaborators, make sure that you have added in your educational license in the 3 step.